Common Issues Faced by MBOX Users

 Split MBOX File using a Text Editor

-Dividing your MBOX files using a text editor presents an effective approach to minimize mailbox size.
-You have the flexibility to employ various text editors, such as Notepad++, JujuEdit, EditPad Pro, EditPad Lite, EmEditor, HiEditor, HxD, ifhex, HexFiend, UltraEdit, VEDIT, VEDIT Pro64, and Vim, for this purpose.
-It's important to verify the compatibility of these editors with your operating system before proceeding.
-Once you've successfully installed your preferred text editor, proceed with the following sequence of steps:
+Splitting your MBOX files using a text editor could be a great way to reduce mailbox size.
+You can use any text editor including Notepad++, JujuEdit, EditPad Pro, EditPad Lite, EmEditor, HiEditor, HxD, ifhex, HexFiend, UltraEdit, VEDIT, VEDIT Pro64, and Vim for this.
+Make sure you check the platform compatibility to run these editors on your system.
+Once you have installed the text editor of your choice, follow the given order of steps:

-2. Open one of these duplicate files using a text editor.
+2. Open one of those copies with the text editor.

-4. Note: You may want to copy this ID separately to a notepad or notes app for future reference.
+4. Note: You can copy that ID separately to notepad or notes for reference.

-5. Scroll down to the end of the message, delete all content below that point, and save the file.
+5. Scroll to the end of the message.
+Delete entire message below that point and save the file.

-6. Now, open the second duplicate file and locate the unique Message ID where you initially split the MBOX file.
+6. Open the other copy of your file.
+Find the unique Message ID from where you split MBOX file.

-7. Delete all messages above this Message ID and save the file.
+7. Then, delete all the messages above that Message ID and save it.

 Convert MBOX file to Outlook PST

-If you find the previously mentioned methods unsatisfactory or seek an automated solution, consider converting your MBOX file into PST format and then splitting it into multiple segments.
-The Kernel MBOX to PST converter is a convenient tool that enables you to effortlessly convert all your MBOX files into PST format and divide the resulting file into multiple files according to your specific needs.
+If you’re not satisfied with the above methods or looking for an automated solution, then it is ideal to convert MBOX file into PST format and then split it into multiple sizes.
+Kernel MBOX to PST converter can be the handy utility that will allow you to convert all your MBOX files into PST format, and save that file into multiple files based on your requirements.

 Conclusion